Chen-Xiang-AIPM-GroupA/emotion_detection_system/README.md

 Project Closing indicate the end of the project lifecycle where the project need to document closing document and lesson learnt report.

 ##### Project Presentation: [Project Presentation](PMP-Plan/F-PROJECT_PRESENTATION.md)
-Project Presentation shows the demonstration of the car plate recognition system developed by QTMT INC.
+Project Presentation shows the demonstration of the emotion detection system developed by Group A Sdn Bhd.

 ## Sample Result